 Level 2 apprenticeships focus on foundational skills and don't require formal qualifications like GCSEs.
 You'll need to be over 16 and not in full-time education to apply.

-If in the first year of your apprenticeship, even if you're over 19, you'll get at least £6.40 per hour (as of April 2024).
+In the first year of your apprenticeship, even if you're over 19, you'll be paid at least £8.00 per hour (as of April 2026).
 This applies to all your working hours, including training time.

 Once you complete your first year and reach 19, you'll move on to the regular National Minimum Wage for your age group.
 You'll get a minimum of 20 days of paid holiday on top of your hourly wage.

 Many employers pay above the minimum wage, so your earnings can grow as you gain experience.
-For instance, YMCA pays their personal trainer apprentices £224.00 per week, while the salary for an apprentice sports coach at Little Sports Group is £11,648 a year.
+For instance, YMCA pay their personal trainer apprentices between £8.00 to £13.00 per hour, while the salary for an apprentice sports coach at USports is between £11,000 and £15,000 a year.

 How do I apply?

-When applying for a sports apprenticeship, understanding the specifics of the programme is key.
-Be sure to tailor your application to match the required skills and experience they're looking for.
+When applying for a sports apprenticeship, it's crucial to understand the programme's specifics.
+Tailor your application to match the required skills and experience the employer seeks.

 Online applications are common but always check with the organisation first.
-Some might require a CV and cover letter highlighting your passion for sports and relevant experiences, such as volunteering with sports teams or coaching experience.
+Some might require a CV and cover letter showcasing your passion for sports and relevant experiences, such as volunteering with sports teams or coaching.

-Assessment centres or insight days might be part of the selection process.
-These help employers assess your teamwork, communication, and problem-solving skills in a sports context.
+Assessment centres or insight days may be part of the selection process.
+These help employers evaluate your teamwork, communication, and problem-solving skills in a sports context.
 Alternatively, some employers may use video interviews.

-For guidance, take a look at our example apprenticeship cover letter or learn how to apply for an apprenticeship.
+For guidance, explore our example apprenticeship cover letter or learn how to apply for an apprenticeship.